 Damaged or Missing Toilet Seal

 If there is no caulk sealing the seam between the toilet base and the floor, any water or urine that has seeped under the toilet can encourage bacteria growth.
 This by itself can cause odor issues in your bathroom.
-While you may be able to seal the odor into the floor by putting down a new bead of caulk around the toilet base, it’s a good idea to remove the toilet and clean underneath it first.
+While you may be able to seal the odor into the floor by putting down a new bead of caulk around the toilet base, it’s a good idea to remove the toilet and clean it underneath it first.
 If you are not comfortable removing your toilet, call your local Mr. Rooter Plumbing for help.

 Damaged Toilet That May Require Replacement

-If you’ve determined the smelly toilet issue isn’t the vent pipe, bolts, flange, or seal, you may be dealing with a damaged toilet or more serious plumbing problem, which requires an experienced plumber.
+If you’ve determined the smelly toilet issue isn’t the vent pipe, bolts, flange, or seal, you may be dealing with a damaged toilet or a more serious plumbing problem, which requires an experienced plumber.
 Has trying to diagnose the issue left you holding your nose with one hand and scratching your head with the other?
 It’s time to call on a trusted professional plumber from Mr. Rooter for toilet repair or replacement.

 Why Does My Toilet Smell?
 Ask Mr. Rooter Plumbing for Help

 The truth is, sometimes it’s just easier to go straight to the pros for toilet repair or replacement solutions.
 Your local Mr. Rooter Plumbing is available to make the process hassle-free for you.
 Connect with the local plumbing experts at Mr. Rooter Plumbing to eliminate your toilet odors for good.
-Call us today at (855) 591-0128 or schedule an appointment online.
+Call us today or schedule an appointment online.